There is a great entry on Stir-Up Pudding available on Wikipedia.

 When I started collecting Liturgical Cookbooks, I was delighted to read the version of the Stir-up Pudding story recounted by Florence Berger in Cooking For Christ: The Liturgical Year in the Kitchen (Des Moines, IA: National Catholic Rural Life Conference, 1949):

 …It is a tale which goes far back into [pre-Christian] times when the Celtic god, Dagda, lived in the hills of Britain.
 Dagda was the god of plenty.
-When he saw the Sun turn in its course to come closer to the [E]arth with each lengthening day, he decided to hold a festival.
+When he saw the Sun turn in its course to come closer to the [E]arth with each lengthening night, he decided to hold a festival.
 So he built a great fire under an enormous black cauldron called Undry.
 In the cauldron he placed the most delicious fruits of the earth and all other good things.
 There was meal (grain) and meat and fruit.
-Slowly he cooked it an spiced it and tasted it.
+Slowly he cooked it and spiced it and tasted it.
 Dagda was pleased with his plum porridge and was ready to rejoice at the Yuletide.

 The recipe was passed down through the years.
 When Christianity came [to Britain] the recipe was not changed.
 The dish of honor, though, was dedicated not [just] to the Sun, but [also] to Christ, “the true light who comes to enlighten the world plunged into darkness.”
 When feudalism came, the recipe was not changed, but it took a fat purse to pay for this recipe which included legs of beef, several beef tongues, fine bread, raisins of the sun, currants, prunes, lemons, nutmegs, mace, cloves, red wine and sack [British mead, flavored and bittered with herbs].
 When the nineteenth century came, the meat was cut to suet and the plums fell by the wayside.
 Even today the pudding stands resplendent, topped with its sprig of holly and blazing with burning brandy.
 In it the fruits of the [E]arth bring all their luscious goodness to the birth feast of their King” (pp. 3-4).